device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 ### Overview

-Device42 is available on AWS, as a manual install or through the AWS Marketplace.
+Device42 is available on AWS as a manual install or through the AWS Marketplace.
 The Device42 AWS offering involves an EC2 instance that houses the Device42 Main Appliance, Appliance Manager, and Remote Collector.

 ![AWS architecture](/assets/images/aws-architecture.png)